 For more information on cycle trails in New Zealand, I recommend visiting 23 Great Rides.

-There’s no need to worry about being stranded if you don’t have your own vehicle!
-Thankfully, there are plenty of ways you can travel the South Island without a car without hitch-hiking (need I mention Lime scooters?).
-Flight and bus networks are probably the most popular and extensive across the South Island, getting you from A to B. If you’re after a richer cultural experience, a tour package, cruise, or train trip can be very worthwhile.
-Bus tours a great way to relax, meet like-minded travellers, and learn about New Zealand’s history from informative guides with plenty of fun on the way.
+If you want to explore the South Island without a car, there’s no need to resort to hitch-hiking!
+Flight and bus networks are probably the most popular and extensive across the South Island.
+If you’re after a richer cultural experience, tours are a great way to relax, meet like-minded travellers, and learn about New Zealand’s history with plenty of fun on the way.

 This article contains some affiliate links.
 If you decide to buy something through these links, we will receive a small commission at no extra cost to you.
-Our advice is 100% genuine and we only partner with those who offer genuine value to our readers.
+The advice here is 100% genuine and we only partner with those who offer genuine value to our readers.
 Thank you!